alexbudmsft/dbgscript/docs/Lua/TypedObject.rst

    Read a wide string from the target process starting at this object's address. `count` (optional) specifies the maximum number of characters to read.

+.. method:: TypedObject.readBytes(count) -> string

+   Read a block of `count` bytes from the target process from this object's address.

 .. attribute:: TypedObject.deref() -> TypedObject